dewi-alliance/hotspot-manufacturers/MerryIoT Light Hotspot V3.md

 ## Product Information

 Our main product areas are in WiFi, LoRaWAN gateways and IoT node devices.
 Please check https://www.browan.com/product/XP/VJ for the full list.
 We are building MerryIoT Light Hotspot V3 which uses Ethernet or WiFi as the backhaul.
-The standard version with SX1303 plus GPS.
+The standard version is for indoor use only with SX1303 plus GPS.
 Please find the preliminary HW interfaces:

 ![2021-04-12](https://user-images.githubusercontent.com/47768386/117094000-22c4fe80-ad95-11eb-8694-53746782d98a.png)